-Then, a Grant Application Review Committee (GARP), assembled of commissioners and community members, decides on which applications to recommend to the full commission for approval.
+Then, a Grant Application Review Committee (GARP), assembled of commissioners, community members, and staff decides on which applications to recommend to the full commission for approval.
 Those grant applications approved by the commission are then forwarded to the AmeriCorps the agency who awards funding based on those recommendations.